Army leaders fighting distrust from soldiers at Fort Hood

 But the distrust remained.
 At least half of the soldiers present during two sessions that the AP observed agreed that the push for improvement was a reaction to public outcry over high-profile deaths.

-They said that there is still not enough follow-up with counseling, and they are worried that things will go back to the way they were after public attention shifts.
+They said there is still not enough follow-up with counseling, and they are worried that things will go back to the way they were after public attention shifts.

 “The whole world is looking at Fort Hood, so they want to see you come here,” one female soldier said.
 “Obviously it is the right thing to do, but they want to see that.”